pingcap/docs/sql-statements/sql-statement-explain-analyze.md

 - `check_insert`: This information generally appears in `insert ignore` and `insert on duplicate` statements, it including conflict checking and time consumed for writing to TiDB transaction cache.
 Note that this time consumed does not include the time consumed for transaction commit.
 It contains the following information:
     - `total_time`: the total time spent in the `check_insert` step.
     - `mem_insert_time`: The time consumed for writing data to the TiDB transaction cache.
-    - `prefetch`: The time-consumed retrieving data that needs to be checked for conflicts from TiKV.
-This step is mainly to send a `Batch_Get` RPC request to TiKV to retrieve data.
+    - `prefetch`: The duration of retrieving the data that needs to be checked for conflicts from TiKV.
+This step sends a `Batch_Get` RPC request to TiKV to retrieve data.
     - `rpc`: The total time consumed for sending RPC requests to TiKV, which generally includes two types of RPC time, `BatchGet` and `Get`, among which:
-        - `BatchGet` RPC request is sent by the `prefetch` step.
+        - `BatchGet` RPC request is sent in the `prefetch` step.
-        - `Get` RPC request is sent by `insert on duplicate` statement when executing `duplicate update` step.
+        - `Get` RPC request is sent when the `insert on duplicate` statement executes `duplicate update`.
 - `backoff`: Contains different types of backoff and the total waiting time of backoff.

 ### IndexJoin